storybookjs/ember/docs/writing-tests/interaction-testing.md

 In a nutshell, you start by supplying the appropriate props for the initial state of a component.
 Then simulate user behavior such as clicks and form entries.
 Finally, check whether the UI and component state update correctly.

 In Storybook, this familiar workflow happens in your browser.
-That makes it easier to debug failures because you're running tests in the same environment as you develop components—the browser.
+That makes it easier to debug failures because you're running tests in the same environment as you develop components: the browser.

 ![Storybook interaction testing](./storybook-interaction-tests.gif)